-Tarpon are prized saltwater fish that can live to 80 years and grow to well over 250 pounds, and have long supported an economically an culturally important fishery.
-In fact, past presidents have taken part in this fishery - from FDR to H.W.
+Tarpon are prized saltwater fish that can live to 80 years and grow to well over 250 pounds, and have long supported an economically and culturally important fishery.
+In fact, past presidents have taken part in this fishery – from FDR to H.W.
 Bush.
-Today, tarpon support a seasonal fishery that stretches from Virginia to Texas that is worth more than $6 billion per year.
 Despite the long history and importance of the tarpon fishery, however, tarpon populations face challenges that require additional support and management to ensure the fishery is accessible to future generations.

 Tarpon Genetics Program